Love French Food

 Beaujolais Villages AOC is produced in 38 wine-making villages, and this style pushes the quality up a notch with a darker, more characterful wine.
 Finally, Beaujolais Cru is produced in just 10 wine-making villages and is a rich, full-bodied wine with deep, complex flavours that develop wonderfully with age.

-While the neighbouring regions of Chablis, Côte d'Or, Côte Chalonnaise and Mâconnais are more highly-regarded and widely known, don't turn your nose up at Beaujolais - and if you spot a bottle of Beaujolais Cru, don't let it pass you by!
+While the neighbouring regions of Chablis, Côte d'Or, Côte Chalonnaise, and Mâconnais are more highly-regarded and widely known, don't turn your nose up at Beaujolais - and if you spot a bottle of Beaujolais Cru, don't let it pass you by!

 What is Beaujolais Nouveau?